-We recognise our Governing body has a strategic leadership responsibility for our school's safeguarding arrangements and must ensure they comply with their duties under legislation and must have regarding to KCSiE 2022, ensuring policies, procedures and training in our school are effective and comply with the law at all times.
+We recognise our Governing body has a strategic leadership responsibility for our school's safeguarding arrangements and must ensure they comply with their duties under legislation and must have regarding to KCSiE 2023, ensuring policies, procedures and training in our school are effective and comply with the law at all times.
 The governing body will be collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day to day safeguarding practices by:

-- Ensuring there is an individual member of the governing body to take leadership responsibility for safeguarding and champion child protection issues in the school. - Ensuring that the school has effective policies and procedures in line with statutory guidance (Working Together to Safeguard Children 2018, updated December 2020) as well as with local NSCP guidance and monitors the school's compliance with them. - Ensuring that safeguarding policies and procedures are in place for appropriate action to be taken in a timely manner to promote a child's welfare. - Recognising the importance of information sharing between agencies through the statutory guidance provided within KCSiE 2022 from paragraph 114 to 122, 389 to 379, 475 and page 155, the additional clarification about GPDR and withholding information. - Ensuring cooperation with the local authority and other safeguarding partners. - Appointing a Senior Designated Safeguarding Lead from the leadership team to take lead responsibility for child protection/safeguarding and that a Designated Teacher for Looked After Children is appointed and appropriately trained. - Ensuring that all staff, supply teachers and governors read and fully understand at least KCSiE 2022 Part One and or Annex A as a minimum and ensure that there are mechanisms in place to assist staff to understand and discharge their role and responsibilities as required within the guidance. - Ensuring that the governing body understands it is collectively responsible for the school's safeguarding arrangements, even though a governor will be nominated as the 'Safeguarding Governor' and person who will champion all safeguarding requirements'. - New All members of the governing body will undertake safeguarding to ensure they have the knowledge and information needed to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of robust 'safeguarding arrangements and act as the 'critical friend'.
-This training must focus on their strategic role and not on operational procedures. - The Chair of Governors and named Safeguarding Governor will access role specific training to enable them to comply and discharge their child protection/ safeguarding responsibilities including should any allegations be made against the Headteacher/ Principal.
+- Ensuring there is an individual member of the governing body to take leadership responsibility for safeguarding and champion child protection issues in the school. - Ensuring that the school has effective policies and procedures in line with statutory guidance (Working Together to Safeguard Children 2018, updated December 2020) as well as with local NSCP guidance and monitors the school's compliance with them. - Ensuring that safeguarding policies and procedures are in place for appropriate action to be taken in a timely manner to promote a child's welfare. - Recognising the importance of information sharing between agencies through the statutory guidance provided within KCSiE 2023, the additional clarification about GPDR and withholding information. - Ensuring cooperation with the local authority and other safeguarding partners. - Appointing a Senior Designated Safeguarding Lead from the leadership team to take lead responsibility for child protection/safeguarding and that a Designated Teacher for Looked After Children is appointed and appropriately trained. - Ensuring that all staff, supply teachers and governors read and fully understand at least KCSiE 2023 as a minimum and ensure that there are mechanisms in place to assist staff to understand and discharge their role and responsibilities as required within the guidance. - Ensuring that the governing body understands it is collectively responsible for the school's safeguarding arrangements, even though a governor will be nominated as the 'Safeguarding Governor' and person who will champion all safeguarding requirements'. - All members of the governing body will undertake safeguarding to ensure they have the knowledge and information needed to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of robust 'safeguarding arrangements and act as the 'critical friend'.
+This training must focus on their strategic role and not on operational procedures. - The Chair of Governors and named Safeguarding Governor will access role specific training to enable them to comply and discharge their child protection/ safeguarding responsibilities including should any allegations be made against the Headteacher/Principal.